Skip to main content

 Average Electricity Rates by State (2026)

-Electricity prices vary dramatically across the U.S. The national average residential rate is approximately $0.16 per kWh, but your state could be much higher or lower:
+Electricity prices vary dramatically across the U.S. According to the U.S. Energy Information Administration (EIA), the national average residential rate is approximately $0.16 per kWh, but your state could be much higher or lower:

 StateAvg.
 Rate ($/kWh)Monthly EV Cost*Annual EV Cost*